tenacityteam/tenacity/BUILDING.md

 ## Building Tenacity

-On Windows, run the commands below from the x64 Native Tools Command Prompt.
+On Windows, if not using MSYS2, run the commands below from the x64 Native Tools Command Prompt.
 For other operating systems, run them from a normal shell.
+For MSYS2, run them from your environment's appropriate shell.

 First, download the Tenacity source code: